influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/_index.md

     weight: 10
 ---

-Flux's functional syntax allow you to retrieve, transform, process, and output data easily.
+Flux's functional syntax allows you to retrieve, transform, process, and output data easily.
 There is a large library of built-in functions, but you can also create your own custom functions to perform operations that suit your needs.